marsrobertson/one-life-true-self/readme.md

 - Google Doc asking for your input is **marketing**.
 - Asking to vote with your PNK is **marketing** *(it shows that DAOs can make decisions, thrive, operate fast)*

 <img src="https://raw.githubusercontent.com/marsrobertson/decentralized-job-application/master/icosahedron.gif" width="600px">

 PS.
 Here are the instructions how to build icosahedron: https://steemit.com/kleros/@genesisre/kleros-icosahedron-why-don-t-try-the-recipe-yourself
-PPS.
-Even if the outcome of the vote is "NO" I'm hopning to earn some PNK via [storytelling bounty](https://blog.kleros.io/kleros-storytelling-reward-program/) - past two years with Kleros been one hell of a ride and I'm hoping to continue this adventure.